Cacti/cacti/README.md

 ## Cacti 1.0

 This release of Cacti has been two years in the making.
 With the release of Cacti 1.0, we have meged 19 Cacti Group developed plugins in to the base of Cacti in an effort to make Cacti less cumbersome to deploy and manage.
-With the merge of these user plugins into the core of Cacti, we have also addressed their integration so that they behave as if they were incorporated into Cacti from the beginning.
+With the merge of these plugins into the core of Cacti, we have also addressed their integration so that they behave as if they were incorporated into Cacti from the beginning.
+This drove major redsign in some cases to address look and feel, performance, and scalability issues.

-Those plugins include:
+### Merged Plugins

+The plugins that have been merged include the plugin below:

 | Plugin | Description |
 | ----------- | ------------- |